lnxchk/chefdk-fundamentals/scene_06.md

 -

-Well if Chef is to replace our existing tools it is going to need to provide a way to automate some of the pain away from testing the policies that we have defined.
+Well if Chef is to replace our existing tools it is going to need to provide a way to make testing the policies more delightful.

 -

 ChefDK comes with another tool named Test Kitchen.
 Test Kitchen is a test harness tool that allows us to execute the cookbook recipes against virtual or cloud instances.

-More fully, it allows us to create a machine solely for testing, converge a run list of recipes on that machine, verify that the machine is in the desired state, and then destroy the machine.
+More fully, it allows us to create a instance solely for testing, converge a run list of recipes on that instance, verify that the instance is in the desired state, and then destroy the instance.

 -